Luis Boza Architect

 Notes & references

 C. Elefante, FAIA (2018 AIA President), on existing buildings and embodied carbon.
 PHIUS / Passive House building envelope principles; 2021 IECC.
-Project imagery: The Long View (Bethesda, MD), Barn-Inspired Bliss (Culpeper, VA), Luis Boza Architect.
+Project imagery: The Kept House (Bethesda, MD), Timeless Transformation (Bethesda, MD), Modern Heights (Kent, DC), Luis Boza Architect.